Mexico’s VAT Tax Benefits: Understanding the Basics03.11.21

 Maximize Cost Savings by Working with a Shelter Company

-Extensive VAT tax requirements can present hurdles for U.S. and other foreign manufacturers that wish to expand their operations.
+Extensive VAT tax requirements can present hurdles for foreign manufacturers that wish to expand their operations.
 When manufacturing in Mexico, it’s most cost-effective to work with a shelter company.
 It helps expedite setup time, due to the fact shelters already have the proper certifications and compliance measures in place.

-It also allows U.S. manufacturers to benefit from the VAT tax exemption from day one, rather than calculating additional costs during the months an application is under review.
+It also allows U.S. manufacturers to benefit from Mexico’s VAT exemption from day one, rather than calculating additional costs during the months an application is under review.
 Furthermore, as a U.S. manufacturer operating in Mexico, partnering with a shelter provider mitigates the risk of non-compliance and lowers the learning curve necessary to keep up with important changes.